Homecoming Royalty

 By Joanne Choi

-Aspiring Healthcare Leaders meets every other Monday during lunch in Room 10.
+Aspiring Healthcare Leaders meet every other Monday during lunch in Room 10.
 Junior Ava James founded this club to give students opportunities to explore healthcare careers and connect with people who share similar goals.

-James also hopes to bring in guest speakers with real world medical experience.
+James also hopes to bring in guest speakers with real-world medical experience.

 “I’m trying to get people who have inside knowledge to come and share their expertise.
 It might help people in their decisions about their own futures,” James said.